South Dakota governor, exposed to virus, joined Trump on jet

 Guilfoyle's infection prompted some Republicans, such as Rep. Greg Gianforte of Montana, to take precautions against the spread of the coronavirus.
 He suspended in-person campaigning for his gubernatorial bid after his wife and his running mate both attended a fundraiser with Guilfoyle earlier in the week.

-Noem doesn't plan anything similar, Seidel said.
-She cast Noem's decision to fly on Air Force One as a demonstration of how to live with the virus.
-Seidel pointed to comments from the World Health Organization that the spread of the virus is "rare" from asymptomatic people.
+Noem doesn’t plan anything similar or to get tested again for the virus, Seidel said.
+She cast Noem’s decision to fly on Air Force One as a demonstration of how to live with the virus.
+Seidel pointed to comments from the World Health Organization that the spread of the virus is “rare” from asymptomatic people.
 But that runs counter to guidance from public health experts, including the Centers for Disease Control and Prevention, that advises people to wear masks when interacting with people outside their household.

+The CDC says that people with active infections can still test negative, especially if it is early in the infection.
+The agency recommends that even people who test negative take precautions like avoiding close contact and wearing a mask around others.

 Asked about Trump’s interaction with Noem, the White House noted the frequency with which the president is tested.